RJRYT/ytsearch.js/Readme.md

 [![NPM Downloads][npm-downloads-image]][npm-downloads-url]
 [![NPM Install Size][npm-install-size-image]][npm-install-size-url]

 > 🔎 A simple and lightweight **YouTube search wrapper for Node.js**.
-Fetch YouTube video results without using the official API.
+Fetch YouTube **videos, channels, and playlists** without using the official API.

 ---